ozark-08/ozark-08/README.md

 - 👋 Hi, I’m @ozark-08
-- 👀 I’m interested in open source
+- 👀 I’m interested in open source, Machine Learning, IOT
-- 🌱 I’m currently learning data structures and competitve programing
+- 🌱 I’m currently learning MERN development and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...